-It is easily be called a superfood for the common man with its wealth of vitamins and minerals abundant in the humble legume.
-For the vegetarians it provides a great source of protein and fiber.
+Dhokla can be easily called a superfood for the common man with its wealth of vitamins and minerals abundant in the humble legume.
+For vegetarians, it provides a great source of protein and fibre.

 For the vegetarians it provides a great source of protein and fiber.
 Its low in fat and cholesterol and easily digestible.

 - ½ Cup frozen Peas (or spinach)

 - 1/4 Cup Water

 - 1.5 Tsp teaspoon salt or to taste.